PerilTest/settings/README.md

 # settings
-Peril settings for this repo
+Peril setatings for this repo